 |Pre-policy medical check-ups||This might be necessary depending on the age of the insured person||Pre-policy medical checkups are not necessary|

 Benefits of Group Health Insurance Plan

 Some of the major benefits offered by the Group Health Insurance Plans can be listed below.

-- Maternity cover – Group Health Insurance Plans would offer maternity benefits to an individual from the first day irrespective of the period of enrolment into the policy.
+- Maternity Cover – Group Health Insurance Plans would offer maternity health insurance benefits to an individual from the first day irrespective of the period of enrolment into the policy.

 Some of the common disadvantages of the Group Health Insurance Plans are:-

 - Limited Coverage – Group Health Insurance Plans would provide very limited coverage to the members.

 - Policy Discontinuity – Once the member is no longer associated with the organisation/club/trade union which has purchased the health insurance policy, the policy and its benefits would end.

 - No Customisation – There is a lack of any scope for customisation of the Group Health insurance Plan according to the requirements of the members in the group.